 How do you get the ideas out of the store?

-Innovation is best managed by a team of dedicated people who hold the authority to make decisions, to assign budgets and to affect workflow.
+Innovation is best managed by a team of dedicated people.
+They’ll hold the authority to make decisions, to assign budgets and to affect workflow.
 When an individual or team is faced with a new challenge, they need to be able to approach the innovation team and receive a step-by-step ‘journey’.
 By which I mean that when they have a challenge, the innovation team should be able to:

-- search the ideas database for relevant ideas
+- Search the ideas database for relevant ideas

-- write an objective-focused brief, not a broad-brush ‘innovate something to solve our challenge’
+- Write an objective-focused brief, not a broad-brush ‘innovate something to solve our challenge’

-- put out an organisation-wide call for ideas or arrange a taskforce to focus on solving the challenge
+- Put out an organisation-wide call for ideas or arrange a taskforce to focus on solving the challenge

-- effectively evaluate and refine ideas
+- Effectively evaluate and refine ideas

-- co-ordinate research if needed
+- Co-ordinate research if needed

-- have the authority to ringfence budget and resource for creating the resulting innovation(s)
+- Have the authority to ringfence budget and resource for creating the resulting innovation(s)

-- dovetail the innovation into the current ways of working.
+- Dovetail the innovation into the current ways of working

 As you can see, building a culture and structure for always-on innovation isn’t always easy.
-But it is worth it!
+But it is worth it?
 From the classic examples of Apple and Google to our clients like National Grid and Sellafield Ltd, these companies use continuous innovation to keep their products, services, ethos and ways of working optimised.